Copyright 2025 Thousand Brains Project

 self._objects[obj_id] = obj

-if object_to_avoid and primary_target_object is not None:
+if primary_target_object is not None:

 primary_target_bb = self._bounding_corners(primary_target_object)